 In a converted freight house next to the Amtrak line downtown, the Windsor Art Center is dedicated to visual and performing arts.

-The venue opened in 2007 and has a programme of temporary exhibitions for well-known and breakout talent from the Connecticut area.
+The venue opened in 2007 and has a calendar of temporary exhibitions for well-known and breakout talent from the Connecticut area.
+I caught an intriguing show, pairing photography and poetry, all inspired by light.

-Live music, talks and poetry readings are also on the schedule, as well as classes and workshops for anything from watercolors to yoga.
+Live music, talks and poetry readings are also on the schedule.
+If you’re based locally you can check out classes and workshops for anything from watercolors to yoga.

-Every now and again the centre arranges “Open Studios” when you can meet the resident artists, explore their studios and purchase a unique creation.
+Every now and again the center arranges “Open Studios” when you can meet the resident artists, explore their studios and purchase a unique creation.

 9. Connecticut Valley Tobacco Museum

-The main crop, Shade Tobacco, was a hybrid created in the early 20th century using over 30 samples from Sumatra and Cuba, grown in humid conditions on grids in cotton tents.
+The main crop was a hybrid created in the early 20th century using over 30 samples from Sumatra and Cuba.
+These were grown in humid conditions on grids in cotton tents.

-You’ll discover what makes the soils on the riverbanks so suited to this crop, delve into the Native American origins of the tobacco plant in New England, and listen to audio accounts by tobacco workers.
+You’ll discover what makes the soils on the riverbanks so suited to this crop, and delve into the Native American origins of the tobacco plant in New England.
+I was captivated most of all by the audio accounts by tobacco workers.

 10. Northwest Park Country Fair

-A much anticipated date on the town’s calendar, the Northwest Park Country Fair falls around the end of September and for a few hours brings a world of old-fashioned fun.
+A much anticipated date on the town’s calendar, the Northwest Park Country Fair falls around the end of September.
+For a few hours this event brings a world of old-fashioned fun.

 There are competitions for arts and crafts, cooking, gardening and flower arrangement, as well as hayrides, pony rides and all kinds of games for children.

-You can catch some live music, bid for a bargain at the silent auction and see a variety of performances and demonstrations by local organisations, students and scouts.
+From my experience, the live music is fantastic, and does not stop all day.
+You can also bid for a bargain at the silent auction and see a variety of performances and demonstrations by local organizations, students and scouts.

 The park’s Maple Sugar House opens its doors during the event, as does the Tobacco Museum.